-AEC routinely coordinates and monitors the effectiveness of inspections with Operations staff, our vegetation and tree trimming contractors, and any company that AEC has contracted with for pole inspections to ensure that all system inspections are completed in a timely manner and meets or exceeds the requirements established by law.
+AEC routinely coordinates and monitors the effectiveness of inspections with Operations staff, its vegetation and tree trimming contractors, and any company with whom AEC has contracted for pole inspections to ensure that all system inspections are completed in a timely manner and meet or exceed the requirements established by law.
 Any deficiencies identified through this process are addressed prior to the start of the fire season for the next year.